 What Main Dish Goes Well With this Recipe?

 Many main dishes are delicious with this impressive side dish.
-I especially love it beef or poultry – such as Prime Rib or Roast Turkey for special holidays or entertaining and Balsamic Beef, Baked Chicken Breast or a steak for simple meals with friends and family.
+I especially love it beef or poultry – such as Prime Rib or Roast Turkey for special holidays or entertaining and Balsamic Beef, Baked Chicken Breast or steak for simple meals with friends and family.

 Make Ahead and Storage Instructions